The short answer is, “No one knows, exactly.” The longer answer suggests there are at least some parts we can know.

 Genetics plays a large and mysterious part: some of us tend towards depression more than others due to chemical levels in the brain, for example.
 But our genes to some degree can be “tweaked,” so to speak, through behavioral counseling that results in a new perception of our self.

 In the next post I will share some personal tales of failure and damage and how that influenced my perspective on life.
 I am a broken individual, but I’m choosing to turn the desires of my heart to the better and healthier things in life.
-I think if we really want to see life for whatever truth is to be understood out there, if any, we have to do that – otherwise our rationality, our justifications, and our perceptions will continuously be colored by our damage.
+I think if we really want to see life for whatever truth is to be understood out there, we have to do that – otherwise our rationality, our justifications, and our perceptions will continuously be distorted by our damage.